LEARNAcademy/syllabus/react/state-with-images.md

 ### Adding State Values

-Now that the images are imported to _App.js_ we can create the logic of the application.
+Now that the images are imported to `App.js` we can create the logic of the application.
 First, we will add a state variable that will hold the flashcard actively being displayed to the user as well as the method that will update the flashcard as the user selects the next option.
 This will be achieved with the `useState` React hook.
 The state variable can be named `currentCard`.
 It is convention to use the same name but add the prefix `set` to the updater method.
 We can set the first flashcard image as the initial value of `currentCard`.
 To see the card displayed in the browser the `currentCard` value is passed to the `src` attribute of an `img` tag in JSX.

+**src/App.js**

 ```javascript
 import React, { useState } from "react"